 Use the space below to follow along with the outline points from Kelly's teaching.
 A leader guide is available for free download at lifeway.com/estherstudy.

 1. The spirit of empire is about having

-2 The spirit of empire is not about;
+rr

-4. The spirit of empire is not about
+2. The spirit of empire is not about

-it's about
+it's about /

-3 .
-Though the book of Esther never mentions ,
+3. Though the book of Esther never mentions ,

 it makes us

-4 .
-Jesus doesn't promise;
+4. Jesus doesn't promise;

 He promises